oxnr/awesome-bigdata/README.md

 * [Grokking Streaming Systems](https://www.manning.com/books/grokking-streaming-systems) - Grokking Streaming Systems helps you unravel what streaming systems are, how they work, and whether they’re right for your business.
 Written to be tool-agnostic, you’ll be able to apply what you learn no matter which framework you choose.
 * [Data Analysis with Python and PySpark](https://www.manning.com/books/data-analysis-with-python-and-pyspark) - Data Analysis with Python and PySpark is a carefully engineered tutorial that helps you use PySpark to deliver your data-driven applications at any scale.
 * [Data Pipelines with Apache Airflow](https://www.manning.com/books/data-pipelines-with-apache-airflow) - A book that teaches you how to build and maintain effective data pipelines.
+* [Optimization Algorithms](https://www.manning.com/books/optimization-algorithms) - A book that teaches you how to solve design, planning, and control problems using modern machine learning and AI techniques.

 #### Distributed systems
 * [Distributed Systems for fun and profit](http://book.mixu.net/distsys/) – Theory of distributed systems.
 Include parts about time and ordering, replication and impossibility results.